-Rank::Bukvarix::Keyword - Collecting keywords by keyword from Bukvarix
+Rank::Bukvarix::Keyword - Keyword collection by keyword from Bukvarix

-Parser of keywords by keyword from Bukvarix.
-Thanks to the Rank::Bukvarix::Keyword parser, you can automatically collect keyword databases from bukvarix.com by request.
-Using the Rank::Bukvarix::Keyword parser, you can easily and quickly parse keys from Bukvarix due to multithreading.
+Keyword parser by keyword from Bukvarix.
+Thanks to the Rank::Bukvarix::Keyword parser, you will be able to automatically collect keyword databases from bukvarix.com by query.
+Using the Rank::Bukvarix::Keyword parser, you can easily and quickly parse keys from Bukvarix thanks to multi-threaded operation.

-Thanks to the multithreading of A-Parser, the processing speed of requests can reach 4,300 requests per minute, which on average allows you to receive up to 210,000 non-unique results per minute.
+Thanks to the multi-threaded operation of A-Parser, the query processing speed can reach 4,300 queries per minute, which on average allows receiving up to 210,000 non-unique results per minute.

-You can use result filtering to clean up the result by removing all unnecessary garbage (using minus-words).
+You can use results filtering to clean the result by removing all unnecessary garbage (using negative keywords).

-The functionality of A-Parser allows you to save the parsing settings of the Rank::Bukvarix::Keyword parser for further use (presets), set a parsing schedule, and much more.
+A-Parser functionality allows saving Rank::Bukvarix::Keyword parsing settings for future use (presets), setting a parsing schedule, and much more.

 - Keyword